Joe McCann: Funeral and tributes

 McCann's funeral on 18 April 1972 was attended by thousands of mourners.
 A guard of honour was provided by 20 Official IRA volunteers and a further 200 women followed carrying flowers and wreaths.
 Four MPs were also in attendance: Paddy Devlin, Paddy O'Hanlon (both SDLP), Paddy Kennedy (Republican Labour), and Bernadette Devlin (Independent Republican).
 Cathal Goulding the Official IRA Chief of Staff, provided the graveside oration in Milltown Cemetery.
 Goulding said:

 By shooting Joe McCann [the British government's] Whitelaws and their Heaths and their Tuzos have shown the colour of their so called peace initiatives.
 They have re-declared war on the people...We have given notice, by action that no words can now efface, that those who are responsible for the terrorism that is Britain's age old reaction to Irish demands will be the victim of that terrorism, paying richly in their own red blood for their crimes and the crimes of their imperial masters.

 Despite this hardline rhetoric, however, Goulding called a ceasefire just six weeks later, on 29 May 1972.
 One of the more surprising tributes to McCann came from Gusty Spence, leader of the Ulster Volunteer Force loyalist group.
 Spence wrote a letter of sympathy to McCann's widow, expressing his, "deepest and profoundest sympathy" on the death of her husband.
 "He was a soldier of the Republic and I a Volunteer of Ulster and we made no apology for being what we were or are...Joe once did me a good turn indirectly and I never forgot him for his humanity".
 This is thought to refer to an incident in which three UVF men wandered into the Lower Falls, were captured by Official IRA men, but were released unharmed on McCann's orders.

 In 1997, a plaque was unveiled at the spot on Joy Street in the Markets where McCann was killed.
-Members of the various republican factions, the Workers' Party (formerly the political wing of the Official IRA), Sinn Féin (political wing of the Provisional IRA) and the Irish Republican Socialist Party (political wing of the Irish National Liberation Army, a splinter of the Official IRA in 1974) were all in attendance.
+Members of the various republican factions, the Workers' Party (political wing of the Official IRA), Sinn Féin (political wing of the Provisional IRA) and the Irish Republican Socialist Party (political wing of the Irish National Liberation Army, a splinter of the Official IRA in 1974) were all in attendance.

 Inquiry and trial

 In 2010, the Historical Enquiries Team investigation into the killing of Joe McCann found it was unjustified.

-In December 2016, two former soldiers, known as Soldier A and Soldier C, were arrested and charged with murder.
+In December 2016, two former British soldiers, known as Soldier A and Soldier C, were arrested and charged with murder.
 The trial commenced in Belfast April 2021.
 In May 2021, the trial collapsed and the two soldiers were acquitted.
 The judge found that the soldiers' statements given in 1972 to the Royal Military Police, on which the prosecution was based, were inadmissible because the statements were provided without the soldiers being under caution.
 The family are set to apply to the Attorney General to request an inquest.